-Here’s a look at what you can plant, how to dig the perfect hole, how to water new and existing plants, and more.
+Here’s a look at what you can plant, fall planting tips, how to water new and existing plants, and more.

 October Weather Outlook